ibm-cloud-docs/ContinuousDelivery/cd-ha-dr-copytoolchains.md

 Backing up your toolchain creates a copy of the toolchain itself, but it does not copy all of the data that is referenced by the toolchain.
 Consider the following limitations when you back up a toolchain to a different region:

-* You cannot back up and restore Tekton pipelines.
-* You cannot back up and restore pipelines that use pipeline private workers.
 * Pipeline logs and artifacts are not included in the copied toolchain.
 * Tool configuration secrets that are stored in Key Protect or HashiCorp Vault are not included in the copied toolchain.
 * {{site.data.keyword.DRA_short}} data is not included in the copied toolchain.